vrockai/pipeline-test/docs/content.md

 ---

-## Age-Related Changes, Influencing Factors, and Crosstalk Between Vaginal and Gut Microbiota: A Cross-Sectional Comparative Study of Pre- and Postmenopausal Women
+## Age-Related Changes, Influencing Factors, and Crosstalk Between Vaginal and Gut Microbiota: A Cross-Sectional Comparative Study of Pre- and Postmenopausal Women.
+ 14.11.2022, _R Yoshikata, M Yamaguchi, Y Mase, A Tatsuzuki, KZY Myint, H Ohta_

+Objective: The ideal vaginal environment is maintained by Lactobacillus species, which keep the vagina clean and free of infections, boost fertility and immunity.
+Age-related decline in estrogen affects Lactobacillus population, leading to dominance of nonoptimal species and increased diversity in vaginal microbiota.
+In this study, we compared the differences between the vaginal microbiota of pre- and postmenopausal women.
+We also examined the relationships between vaginal and gut microbiota, their relationships with sex hormones and equol-producing ability.
+Materials and Methods: This was a cross-sectional study of 35 premenopausal and 35 postmenopausal women (age range: 27-76 years).
+We compared parameters such as the composition of the gut and vaginal microbiota, vaginal pH, estradiol, follicular stimulating hormone, and urinary equol concentration.
+Results: In the vaginal microbiota of premenopausal women, Lactobacillus species constituted ∼71.98%, and nonoptimal species constituted ∼16.87%.
+They were 10.08% and 26.78%, respectively, in the vaginal microbiota of postmenopausal women.
+The proportion of Lactobacillus was significantly low, whereas microbial diversity and vaginal pH were significantly high (p &lt; 0.0001) in postmenopausal women.
+The compositions of the vaginal microbiota were significantly different in pre- and postmenopausal women.
+However, such differences were not noticeable in the gut microbiota.
+Urinary equol production had no significant correlation with vaginal microbiota, although it had significant relationships with gut microbiota in postmenopausal women.
+In both groups, the proportions of vaginal Lactobacillus were inversely correlated with vaginal microbial diversity and vaginal pH.
+Conclusion: Postmenopausal women had significantly low Lactobacillus and high nonoptimal species in their vaginal flora, whereas such age-related differences were not identified in gut microbiota.
+Urinary equol concentration had significant correlation with gut microbiota in postmenopausal women only.
+This study was registered with the University Hospital Medical Information Network (UMIN) Clinical Trial Registry (Trial registration No.: UMIN000043944).

 [Source](https://www.liebertpub.com/doi/10.1089/jwh.2022.0114)

+10.1089/jwh.2022.0114

 ---

 ## Characterization of oral microbiota in HPV and non-HPV head and neck squamous cell carcinoma and its association with patient outcomes.
- 17.11.2022, _JYK Chan, MK Cheung, L Lan, C Ng, EHL Lau, ZWC Yeung, EWY Wong, L Leung, X Qu, L Cai, H Zhu, SS Boon, RD Burk, PKS Chan, Z Chen_
+ 18.11.2022, _JYK Chan, MK Cheung, L Lan, C Ng, EHL Lau, ZWC Yeung, EWY Wong, L Leung, X Qu, L Cai, H Zhu, SS Boon, RD Burk, PKS Chan, Z Chen_

 To investigate the interplay among the oral microbiota, HPV infection, traditional risk factors and patient outcomes in head and neck squamous cell carcinoma (HNSCC).